Counting gluings of octahedra: Introduction

-Interest in tensor models (initially introduced by physicists \cite{Tensors}) and enumeration of higher--dimensional ``maps'' was revived through the idea of considering colored triangulations (by triangulations in three--dimensions we mean gluings of tetrahedra).
-Colored triangulations have been introduced and studied in topology as a graph--theoretical representation of PL--manifolds for quite some time already (see \cite{ItalianSurvey, LinsMandel} and further references therein).
-We will briefly recall in Section \ref{sec:Octahedra} the equivalence between colored triangulations and a family of edge--colored graphs.
+We will briefly recall in Section \ref{sec:Octahedra} the equivalence between colored triangulations of PL pseudo-manifolds and a family of edge--colored graphs.
 This equivalence is the reason why colored triangulations seem better suited to the combinatorial analysis of three--dimensional structures than other families of gluings of tetrahedra.
 However, they had not been considered as combinatorial objects to be enumerated yet.

-Numerous families of combinatorial maps have been defined, for instance with constraints on the degrees of faces (faces are the complements of the 1-skeleton graph and are homeomorphic to discs).
-Enumeration projects aim in particular at identifying the universality class of each family of maps of interest (see \cite{MatrixReview} for numerous calculations of critical exponents).
-Colored triangulations also provide a framework suitable to the investigation of universality classes.
-Colored tetrahedra can indeed be glued together to form objects with boundary which can in turn be used as new building blocks, as for instance an octahedron made of eight internal tetrahedra.
-Closed (pseudo--)manifolds are then generated by gluing copies of that octahedron.
+Numerous families of combinatorial maps have been defined, for instance with constraints on the degrees of faces\footnote{The word ``face'' is used in various communities to describe different objects which turn out to be relevant for our purpose (like a subsimplex on the boundary of a simplex).
+Here we will reserve its use to faces of combinatorial maps since its other uses admit simple way-around (e.g. triangle for a face of a tetrahedron), which is not the case for combinatorial maps.} (faces are the complements of the 1-skeleton graph and are homeomorphic to discs).
+Enumeration projects aim in particular at identifying the universality class of each family of maps of interest, see \cite{MatrixReview} for numerous calculations of critical exponents.

+Colored triangulations provide a framework suitable to the investigation of universality classes in higher dimensions.
+This is because they admit natural families defined by constraints, which generalize $2p$-angulations (i.e. gluings of $2p$-gons), and the universality classes of those families can then in principle be compared to one another.
+In three dimensions, which is the case of interest here, colored tetrahedra can indeed be glued together to form objects with boundary which can in turn be used as new building blocks, as for instance an octahedron made of eight internal tetrahedra.
+Closed pseudo-manifolds are then generated by gluing copies of that octahedron.
 This way, families of colored triangulations built from gluings of only certain building blocks can be defined and studied.
-We call such building blocks \emph{bubbles}.
+We call such building blocks \emph{bubbles} \cite{Uncoloring}.